GGSkyOne/alternative-authentication/README.md

 -   `check_url`.
 URL for checking the player during authentication when joining the server.

+-   `profile_url`.
+URL for checking the player when adding or removing from the whitelist for `findProfileByName` method. a.k.a query player UUID by username.

 -   `profiles_url`.
-URL for checking the player when adding or removing from the whitelist.
-Note that here must be used a URL for checking multiple usernames in an array, not just one username.
+URL for checking multiple usernames in an array for `findProfilesByNames` method. a.k.a query player UUID's in batch.

 -   `property_url`.
 Not required.
 Additional URL for fetching custom properties (like skin and cape), if needed, for the player when joining server.
 You can use `{0}` to put player username in the request, and `{1}` to put player UUID.